-Think of Pods in a similar way that you think of light bulbs, and place Pods everywhere you want WiFi.
+Think of Pods in a similar way that you think of light bulbs, and place Pods everywhere you want Wi-Fi.
 For most homes we recommend 1 per room.

-1. Move Pods closer to each other
+Move Pods closer to each other

-Remember that Pods work as a team, so they want to be close enough to communicate with one another.
+- Remember that Pods work as a team, so they want to be close enough to communicate with one another.
 Consider distances around 20ft, which can vary largely depending on the building materials used in your home.

-Even moving a pod to an opposite wall in the same room can help create a stronger and more reliable connection for that pod.
+- Even moving a Pod to an opposite wall in the same room can help create a stronger and more reliable connection for that Pod.

 Hardwire Pods to your router or switch

 Keep Pods in the open and away from metallic objects

-- Avoid metal or other reflective objects in between your pods
+- Avoid metal or other reflective objects in between your Pods

 - Avoid obstacles in the way of connecting Pods (such as kitchen and laundry appliances, metallic piping, metallic waste bins, or large mirrors)